 Trestles Beach attracts surfers from all over the world to experience the perfect wave.
-Trestles is named after the railroad bridge over San Mateo Creek near the entrance to the beach.
-The 3½-mile-long beach consists of five separate surf breaks: Cotton, Uppers, Middles, Lowers, and Church
+Trestles are named after the railroad bridge over San Mateo Creek near the entrance to the beach.
+The 3½-mile-long beach consists of five separate surf breaks: Cotton, Uppers, Middles, Lowers, and Church.

 To get to Trestles, you will have to walk about a mile from the parking lot down a winding paved trail.
-The path and the beach are posted no dogs so you will have to leave your four-legged friend home on this trek.
+The path and the beach are posted with no dogs, so you will have to leave your four-legged friend home on this trek.

-Along the bluff overlooking the beach, there are several trails where you can take in wonderful views of the beach all the way to San Onofre.
+Along the bluff overlooking the beach, there are several trails where you can take in beautiful views of the coast to San Onofre State Beach.

-If you are going for a hike then you will probably have the trail along the bluff to yourself with the occasional runner of mountain bike rider to say hello to.
-San Mateo Creek flows into a small freshwater lagoon at Trestles where you might spot a few birds.
+If you are going for a hike, then you will probably have the trail along the bluff to yourself with the occasional runner or mountain bike rider to say hello.
+San Mateo Creek flows into a small freshwater lagoon at Trestles, where you might spot a few birds.

-Trestles Beach has a reputation as a locals only beach.
-Some surfers are very territorial but for the most part, everyone is very friendly.
-During the year, several surfing contests are held here and there is usually a shuttle bus to take you to the grandstands.
+Trestles Beach has a reputation as a locals-only beach.
+Some surfers are very territorial, but for the most part, everyone is amiable.
+Several surfing contests are held here during the year, and there is usually a shuttle bus to take you to the grandstands.

-Surfers are quite innovative carrying their boards on bikes with racks or skateboards for a quick trip down to the beach.
-On a big surf day, the Trestles can attract a large crowd and surfers are going to have to share the waves with hundreds of others at the best breaks.
+Surfers are quite innovative, carrying their boards on bikes with racks or skateboards for a quick trip down to the beach.
+The most popular mode of transport to Trestles is by fat-tired E-bikes.
+On a big surf day, the Trestles can attract a large crowd, and surfers will have to share the waves with hundreds of others at the best breaks.

-During a heavy rain storm the lagoon empties into the sea.
-Sediment flow from the creek is one of the reasons for the quality of waves at Trestles.
+Why are the waves so good at Trestles?
+During a heavy rainstorm, the lagoon empties into the sea.
+Sediment flow from the creek creates sandbars.
+Below the surface, there are many cobblestones.
+The tide and the angle of the swell all affect the quality of waves.

-The hike down the trail is defiantly worth the trip and you will be rewarded by one of the last unspoiled (except for the train track) stretches of accessible Southern California coast.
+The hike or ride down the trail is defiantly worth the trip, and you will be rewarded by one of the last unspoiled (except for the train track) stretches of accessible Southern California coast.

-The original 1946 wooden Trestle bridge pictured above has been replaced with a seven million dollars concrete structure.
-The new bridge will save about $250,000 dollars a year in upkeep.
+The original 1946 wooden Trestle bridge pictured above has been replaced with a seven-million-dollar concrete structure.
+The new bridge will save about 250,000 dollars a year in upkeep.
 The bridge is still a trestle, just not made of wood.

-Trestles still is a secluded surfing spot, but a little bit of Southern California surfing history was lost with the replacement of the wooden bridge.
-One highlight of the new concrete bridge are the letters TRESTLES built into the new structure.
+Trestles still is a secluded surfing spot, but a little bit of Southern California surfing history was lost with the wooden bridge’s replacement.
+One highlight of the new concrete bridge is the letters TRESTLES built into the new structure.

-Trestles Beach is nominated to be listed on the National Register of Historic Places for its role the rise of Surf Culture.
+Trestles Beach was nominated to be listed on the National Register of Historic Places for its role in the rise of Surf Culture.
+However, because about 2.5 miles of the designated area lies on Camp Pendleton property, the Navy opposed the designation.
 Up until 1971, the Marines patrolled Trestles Beach and chased off or even arrested surfers for trespassing.

 Trestles Beach Directions – Parking